justtheimpaler/canary/README.md

 # Canary

 Canary finds subfolders with too many files starting from a base folder.
-Its goal is to detect if a folders that are growing too much and can make the application slow, or worse can start crashing applications.
+Its goal is to detect if folders are silently growing beyond a predefined size threshold, something that could potentially make one or more applications slow or even crash.

-Canary can be run as an automated process periodically and connected to other appliances to produce alerts when findings are encountered, so silently growing folders are noticed.
+Canary can be run as an automated process periodically to log warnings and critical levels for one or more folder roots.
+This log can be connected to monitoring tools to produce alerts for these findings.

 ## Defaults